hippiefahrzeug/jeannie/README.md

 jeannie is optimized to address these problems and helps greatly in reusing your generators.
 It has a very simple concept: Everything that defines how something is generated is contained within a module.
 A module is a well defined collection of files:

-    module/             - can be named authing
+    module/             - can be named anything
         scriptlets/     - contains your groovy scripts (optional) templates/      - contains the templates
         BANNER          - this is printed out whenever this generator runs